aryan-mehta05/SmartKnower-AI/Minor-Project/Digit-recognition-using-Neural-networks(Minor-Project)/README.md

 The digit in the image is predicted and displayed.

 **Credentials**
-Program written and model designed by: Aryan Nimesh Mehta SmakrtKnower AI Internship - Minor Project Submission
+Program written and model designed by: Aryan Nimesh Mehta.
+SmartKnower AI Internship - Minor Project Submission.